BetterCallHoang/BetterCallHoang.github.io/_posts/2025-03-25-Tổng quan lý thuyết về động cơ.md

 This series intends to be my notes about fundamental of knowledges for BLDC motor control as well as a chance to improve my English writing skill.

 In this series, I want to go from the fundamental theory in physics to the “how do the BLDC work and how to control it?”.
-Let’s begin
+Let’s begin!

 ---